CVE-2012-6339

 03 // Deep Technical Analysis

 The vulnerability stems from inadequate input validation and output encoding within the Cerberus FTP Server's administrative web interface.
-Specifically, the Log Manager component fails to properly sanitize log entries before displaying them, allowing for the injection of malicious HTML or JavaScript.
-Additionally, the Messages field in the servermanager program lacks proper sanitization, enabling authenticated administrators to inject XSS payloads.
-The root cause is a failure to implement output encoding (e.g., HTML entity encoding) when displaying user-supplied data within the web interface, allowing attackers to manipulate the rendered HTML and execute arbitrary JavaScript.
-This is a classic example of a reflected XSS vulnerability in the Log Manager and a stored XSS vulnerability in the Messages field.
+Specifically, the Log Manager component fails to properly sanitize log entries, allowing attackers to inject malicious JavaScript or HTML.
+Additionally, the Messages field within the servermanager program lacks proper sanitization.
+This lack of input validation allows attackers to craft malicious payloads that are then rendered in the web interface, leading to XSS.
+The root cause is a failure to implement proper output encoding (e.g., HTML entity encoding) when displaying user-supplied data within the web interface, and a lack of input validation to prevent malicious code from being stored in the logs or messages.